A complete guide for a first trip in Uzbekistan

 Ceramics and pottery

 There is a famous know-how of ceramic-making in Rhistan, a city in the Ferghana Valley.
-This valley is located on the Eastern end of Uzbekistan and used to be a kind of no-go area for travelers.
+This valley is located on the Eastern end of Uzbekistan.
 However you can find this craft in other cities when visiting bazaars.

 Since 800 years, craftsmen from Rhistan have produced glazed ceramic with a unique red clay and natural pigments made from plants’ ashes.
 The ceramics are painted in rich colors, mainly blue and turquoise, but also with touches of green, yellow or red.